DevXtreme0/consumer-demand-prediction-for-fast-food-sector/README.md

 <br></br>

 <p>
-After above process as displayed in the figure 11, it was decided to categorize dataset “week” values into created feature called “Quarter” and “Year” as shown in the figure 16.
-Reason for categorizing, train dataset contain 146 weeks of data which is approximately 11 quarters and one quarter consist with approximately 13 weeks.
-That is the reason for week divided by 13 for quarter and purpose of the calculation it was defined to 12 quarters.
-And year consist with approximately 52 weeks.
+After the above process as displayed in figure 11, it was decided to categorize dataset “week” values into a created feature called “Quarter” and “Year” as shown in figure 16.
+Reason for categorizing, train dataset contains 146 weeks of data which is approximately 11 quarters and one-quarter consists of approximately 13 weeks.
+That is the reason for the week divided by 13 for quarter and purpose of the calculation it was defined to 12 quarters.
+And year consists of approximately 52 weeks.
 Therefore, when it comes to years, it was identified 3 years of data.
-That is the reason for week divided by 52.
-Goal of the mapping those related data using map method is to return list of the results according to the calculated outcome.
+That is the reason for the week divided by 52.
+The goal of mapping those related data using the map method is to return a list of the results according to the calculated outcome.
 Then manipulated those data accordingly for the detection outlier purpose.
 </p>

 <img style="display:block;text-align:center" src="Categorizing year and quarter aspects.PNG" alt="Categorizing year and quarter aspects" >